metabase/metabase/docs/configuring-metabase/environment-variables.md

 - [Configuration file name](./config-file.md): `unaggregated-query-row-limit`

 Maximum number of rows to return specifically on :rows type queries via the API.

+Must be less than 1048575, and less than the number configured in MB_AGGREGATED_QUERY_ROW_LIMIT.
+This environment variable also affects how many rows Metabase returns in dashboard subscription attachments.

+See also MB_AGGREGATED_QUERY_ROW_LIMIT.

 ### `MB_UPLOADS_DATABASE_ID`